 Katrina Markoff, chocolatier extraordinaire and founder of Vosges Chocolates, gives new meaning to American made chocolate.
 Vosges Collezione Italiana 16-piece Truffle Collection is an exquisite chocolate experience; one bite is better than the next.
 The flavor combinations are the most unique I've seen.
 She uses everyday Italian ingredients, like Sicilian sea salt, taleggio cheese, and 12-year aged balsamic to make the truffles in this collection.
 The Olio d'Oliva, featuring first press extra virgin olive oil, white chocolate, green olives is divine.
 The nutty olive flavor hits your tongue and is instantly met with the sweetness of white chocolate and finished with a chewy saltiness of the green olives.
 Vosges makes all of its chocolates in Chicago, Illinois.

-Southern Italy is known for their lemon liquor, also known as Limoncello.
+Southern Italy is known for its lemon liquor, also known as Limoncello.
 With 80% of American grown lemons coming from Ventura County in California, Ventura Limoncello founders, James Carling, and Manuela Zaretti-Carling started using Manuela's grandmother's recipe in 2007 to make American made Limoncello.
-They source the citrus direct from California grows and hand peel the fruits themselves.
+They source the citrus directly from California, growing and hand peeling the fruits themselves.
 Refreshing, tart, and sweet, this California made Limoncello is worth it.

 Baia Pasta is made by a two-person team, both Italians, in Oakland, California.
 Interestingly enough, Baia Pasta was born when one of the founders, Renato Sardo, learned that most of the wheat used by Italian pasta makers is grown in the USA, yet it was nearly impossible to find quality dry pasta made in the States.
 They combined the art of traditional Italian pasta making with great American-grown grains and produce short cuts of pasta in five different organic flours including, durum, whole durum, spelt, whole spelt, and Kamut® Khorasan wheat.
 I particularly love Baia Pasta Organic Durum Wheat Nutshells.
 The same of the pasta makes it great to pair with a think, chunky ragu so that the pasta ‘grabs' all the good stuff, so you can get everything all in one bite.